 Adoption and foster care are largely governed by state statutes.
-In Maryland, the official source of the state statutes is the Annotated Code of Maryland.
+In Maryland, the official source for the state statutes is the Annotated Code of Maryland.
 All Maryland law libraries and many Maryland public libraries (see SAILOR, Maryland's Online Public Information Network sponsored by Maryland public libraries) carry the Annotated Code of Maryland in print.
 This guide provides links to Maryland's family law statutes in a free web database maintained by the General Assembly.
 You can also navigate through the codes structure at the Westlaw website.
-Keep in mind, however, that the print version may be more useful in your research because it provides summaries of and citations to cases that have interpreted each statute.
+Keep in mind, however, that the print version may be more useful in your research because it provides summaries and citations to cases that have interpreted each statute.
 The free web version does not give summaries of case law.

 Citations to selected Maryland Family law statutes:

 - Definitions and General Provisions (Title 1).

 - Interstate Compact on Adoption and medical Assistance (Subtitle 4A)

 - Adoption Search, Contact, and Reunion Services (Subtitle 4B)

 - Child care; Foster Care (Subtitle 5)

 Court Rules & Court Information

 The Maryland court rules applying in adoption law cases are found in Title 9 of the Maryland Rules.
 The court rules applying in foster care cases are found in Title 11.
 The print version of the court rules, like the print version of the statutes, provides summaries of cases that interpret the rules.